survivejs/react-book/manuscript/03_webpack_and_react.md

 T> Note that `render()` [must return a single node](https://facebook.github.io/react/tips/maximum-number-of-jsx-root-nodes.html).
 Returning multiple won't work!

+T> [HyperScript](https://github.com/dominictarr/hyperscript) can be an interesting alternative to JSX.
+It provides a JavaScript based API and as such is a little closer to the metal.
+If you are interested, you can use the syntax with React through [hyperscript-helpers](https://www.npmjs.com/package/hyperscript-helpers).

 ### JSX vs. HTML

 In JSX we are mixing something that looks a bit like HTML with JavaScript.
 Note how we treat attributes.
 Instead of using `class` as we would in vanilla HTML, we use `className`, which is the DOM equivalent.
 Even though JSX will feel a little weird to use at first, it will become second nature over time.